areeja132000/smartHomeApplianceControl/README.md

 3. Air Conditioner: The air conditioner can be turned off by setting the thermostat to the "off" mode.
 Other modes include "heat" and "cool".

 If a smart home appliance controller is created, it will automatically turn off all appliances added to it on January 1st 1:00 AM local time for a system update.

+Please note this project was created with Eclipse IDE